Check out the 'Accommodation' section of our video wall for all the insider info, advice, and tips you'll need about student accommodation.

-Many universities can reserve a place for you in their halls of residence, but it’s important to do your research and think about what’s important to you.
+Many course providers can reserve a place for you in their halls of residence, but it’s important to do your research and think about what’s important to you.
 Here are some key things you'll need to consider:

-- Check university websites – they could have pictures of what their halls of residence look like, and you may be able to reserve a room online.
+- Check course provider websites – they could have pictures of what their halls of residence look like, and you may be able to reserve a room online.
 They’ll list the facilities available and any costs associated with them.

-- Think about private student accommodation – these are often similar to university halls, but you won’t always be living with people who go to your university.
+- Think about private student accommodation – these are often similar to course providers' halls, but you won’t always be living with people who go to your course provider.
 There may also be different facilities available, and you might have more freedom as to what you can and can’t bring with you.
-Private halls are often owned by companies who build halls of residence near universities all over the country, so a quick internet search will provide you with reviews on a national scale.
+Private halls are often owned by companies who build halls of residence near course providers all over the country, so a quick internet search will provide you with reviews on a national scale.

 - Read the small print – most accommodation providers (including halls of residence) have strict guidelines and rules on what you can and can’t bring/have with you.
 There might be other important things you’ll need to know too, like parking restrictions and health and safety issues.

 - Check what bills you’ll need to pay – the cost of living in halls of residence usually includes electricity and water bills, but you’ll still need to pay for things like insurance and a TV licence.

 - Consider the essentials – you'll need things for your bedroom and kitchen.
 If you move into halls of residence, check what's there already so you don't buy things unnecessarily.